dfelinto/blender-manual/manual/animation/keyframes/introduction.rst

    Handle smoothing modes.
 Yellow: *None*, Cyan: *Continuous Acceleration*.

-The method how the three automatic handle types are computed is controlled by the per-curve :ref:`Auto Handle Smoothing <graph_editor-auto-handle-smoothing>` setting.
+The method how the three automatic handle types are computed is controlled by the per-curve :ref:`Auto Handle Smoothing <bpy.types.FCurve.auto_smoothing>` setting.
 The *None* mode resembles how most other software works and only considers the values of the immediately adjacent keys.
 The *Continuous Acceleration* mode considers the shape of the whole curve, which produces smoother results out of the box, but means that changes